Tencent says will further curb minors' time on 'Honor of Kings' game - NewsBreak

 Tencent says will further curb minors' time on 'Honor of Kings' game

-SHANGHAI (Reuters) - Tencent Holdings on Tuesday said it would introduce new measures to reduce minors’ access to and time spent on its “Honor of Kings” game, a move it plans to eventually roll out to its full games line-up.
+SHANGHAI, Aug 3 (Reuters) - Tencent Holdings (0700.HK) on Tuesday said it would introduce new measures to reduce minors' access to and time spent on its "Honor of Kings" game, a move it plans to eventually roll out to its full games line-up.

 Players under the age of 12 will be prohibited from spending money in the game, and time restrictions on minors will also be tightened from 1.5 hours to 1 hour on non-holidays, and from 3 hours to 2 hours on holidays, Tencent said in a statement posted on one of its official WeChat accounts.